How to Track Ad Blockers in Google Analytics

 }

-With this script logging an event to Analytics with the title "Ads blocked" or "Ads not blocked" you can then see in Google Analytics reports the proportion of page views which are ad blocked and how many are not blocked.
+With this script logging an event to Analytics with the title "Ads blocked" or "Ads not blocked," you can then see in Google Analytics reports the proportion of blocked page views and how many are not blocked.

-This script will wait until the page has finished loading then check for the adsbygoogle variable.
-It then basically checks the existence of the adsense and analytics codes and fires off an event depending on if the adsbygoogle is loaded or not.
+This script will wait until the page has finished loading and then check for the adsbygoogle variable.
+It then checks the existence of the AdSense and analytics codes.
+It fires off an event depending on whether the ads by Google are loaded.

 Track Ad Blockers in Google Analytics